Homeward Bound (organisation)

 Homeward Bound is an organisation based in Australia that holds leadership programs for women in science.
 Founded in 2015, the leadership program aims to increase the representation of women in leadership roles in science fields.

 Homeward Bound participants go through a twelve month training program that is focused on the topic of climate change and concludes with a three-week expedition to Antarctica.
 The first Homeward Bound expedition in 2016 attracted media attention as it was the largest ever all-woman expedition to Antarctica, with 76 participating scientists.
 Expeditions organised in the following years have had more participants.

 Program

 Australian marine ecologist Jessica Melbourne-Thomas and entrepreneur Fabian Dattner founded Homeward Bound in 2015 out of discussions regarding the challenges encountered by women in science.
 Until the mid-20th century, women were discouraged from exploring Antarctica.
 Only in 1969 did the first American team of women researchers reach the continent.

 The goal of Homeward Bound is to increase the representation of women in leadership roles in science fields.
 To that end, it plans to organise expeditions to Antarctica for a decade and establish a network of a thousand women capable of taking on these roles and shaping policy.
 The program has participants go through twelve months of leadership training based around the topic of climate change.
 It is concluded with a three-week expedition to Antarctica, where participants observe the effects of climate change on Antarctica.

-A main sponsor of the program is the Spanish energy firm Acciona.